-Stefani is an Archivist in the Special Collections and University Archives Department and a Lecturer Librarian, where she performs reference, instruction, and outreach activities.
-Stefani applies communication theory and learner-centered pedagogy in information literacy instruction; she is skilled in designing and implementing information literacy instruction for group training sessions, and individual student consultations, in a variety of formats.
+Stef is the Equity and Outreach Librarian at Meriam Library, where she performs reference, instruction, and outreach activities.
+Stefani applies communication theory, learner-centered, race-radical pedagogy in information literacy instruction; she is skilled in designing and implementing information literacy instruction for group training sessions, and individual student consultations, in a variety of formats.

 Below is a video that demystifies the research process, Quetzal-Kuhthau.

-Stefani organizes Wikipedia Edit-a-thons for Meriam Library to improve students' awareness of primary, secondary, and tertiary sources in their research, increasing students' digital literacy, fostering a sense of public intellectualism in young editors.
+Stefani has organized Wikipedia Edit-a-thons for Meriam Library to improve students' awareness of primary, secondary, and tertiary sources in their research, increasing students' digital literacy, fostering a sense of public intellectualism in young editors.
 She has organized Wikipedia Edit-a-thons for Black Liberation Month, Women's Liberation Month, and Native American Heritage Month.

 Stefani is a member of the 1st Gen Staff and Faculty group as well as the Historian for the Chico State Chicano/ Latino Council.